ABOUT US

 CHRIS BENTLEY

 Chris’s love of rescue was born almost 25 years ago in the Rocky Mountains of western Canada.
 From humble beginnings learning to rescue his climbing partners from crevasses and joining a local SAR team, it grew to a life long passion and career.
 After completing training as an acute care paramedic, Chris joined a small, but growing sub-urban fire department where he has been for the past 16 years.
 Filling the roll of field trainer and coordinating the technical rescue program has culminated in a recent promotion to training officer where he is able to constantly develop his teaching skills.
-Chris joined Canada Task Force 2 in 2008 where he’s been able to hone his technical rescue skills in high angle, building collapse, confined space and heavy vehicle extrication.
-CANTF2 has provided the opportunity for extra training, combining medical and rescue, advanced rigging, international exercises and deployments to some of the biggest disasters in Canadian history.
+Chris joined one of Canada’s HUSAR disaster response teams in 2008 where he’s been able to hone his technical rescue skills in high angle, building collapse, confined space and heavy vehicle extrication.
+This provided the opportunity for extra training, combining medical and rescue, advanced rigging, international exercises and deployments to some of the biggest disasters in Canadian history.
 Chris is also certified as a tactical rappel master.
 On his days off Chris fills his time with family and enjoying the outdoors of the interior of British Columbia.
 Interspersed withcall outs for his local SAR team he never stops advancing his craft as a rescuer.
 Many adventures with his daughter will find them rappelling out of caves or testing different rope systems on their back yard tower.

 SEAN STERNA